JoshuaLandgraf/cascade/experiments/README.md

 Currently, we aim to provide experiments to reproduce the data depicted in the line graphs presented in our paper, as they demonstrate the novel functionality Synergy provides.
 To make running these experiments as simple as possible, we provide programs that use Synergy's library interface to automate the process of triggering the relevant actions in each experiment.

+We currently include experiments for suspend, resume, live migration, temporal multiplexing, and spatial multiplexing.
+Different versions of the experiments are available for targeting different backends.
+The base version of each experiment runs entirely in software simulation.
+These are handy for demonstrating support for virtualization without requiring a specific platform.
+We also provide versions of the code that target the F1 hardware backend, which are postfixed with `_f1`.

 ## Building

 Once Synergy has been built, building the experiments is quite simple.
 The Makefile builds the experiments against the version of Synergy in the local build directory, so installing Synergy isn't necessary to compile them.